 Here are some things you can try as you figure out what kind of plan works best for you:

 - Scheduling during quiet time/nap time

 - Arranging for evening meetings when someone else can be in charge

 - Paying your older child a small bit of money to engage the little ones for the call

 - Getting them settled with an activity (here are a ton of screen-free ones to choose from!)

 - Having the call in a location with a closed door

 I also recommend having practice calls to help your kids get used to what you expect.
-Have “phone call drills” where you spend a few minutes preparing your kids and taking care of last minutes needs.
-Then, go into your designated phone call space and hang out there for 10-15 minutes.
+Have “phone call drills” where you spend a couple of minutes preparing your kids and caring for last-minute needs before going into your designated phone call space.
+Once there, do something else for 10-15 minutes.

 If your kids stay quiet until you’re back, give them a small reward.
-Perhaps you take a trip to the park or make some chocolate chip cookies.
+Perhaps you visit the park or make some chocolate chip cookies.